privacyidea/privacyidea/CONTRIBUTING.md

 * An external contributor can simply open a pull request.
 The team then decides on a reviewer and accordingly requests a review.
 * A team member explicitly requests a review from one or more other team members.
 In order to find a suitable reviewer, a developer may refer to the [development team list](Development-Team).

 Even after having created a pull request, the **developer is responsible for getting the pull request merged**.
-In particular, the developer is responsible for choosing a suitable reviewer.
-As the reviewer may not notice an incoming review request due to the high notification load, the developer is responsible for reminding the reviewer of pending review requests.
+In particular, it is the developer's responsibility to choose a suitable reviewer.
+As the reviewer may not notice an incoming review request due to the high number of notifications, the developer is responsible for reminding the reviewer of pending review requests.
 If the reviewer is too busy to deal with the pull request, the developer chooses a different reviewer.

-We *do not* request reviews from the whole team, because this makes it hard to delegate responsibility.
+We *do not* request reviews from the whole team, because this makes it hard to assign responsibility.

 ##### Reviewing Pull Requests